 Also finding clothing and other stuff second hand is sometimes even easier online than heading to all the different op shops, second hand shops around you.

 Or if you are looking for something special like I did because I needed a backpack.
 Easy online, plastic free packaging was no problem (I asked before I purchased) and so much cheaper (backpack price new: 110Euros, second hand in real good shape: 40Euros)

 8) Cook fresh and try to buy as local as you can!

-For some inspiration: I´m collecting my "plastic free recipes" I find and cook on my journey here -> Blog-categories-recipes
+For some inspiration: I’m collecting some of my “plastic free recipes” I find and cook on my journey on my blog too.

 9) Invite family and friends to join.

-Its always easier to stick to a goal if you have people around you being on the same path.
-If your family think your crazy, please dont give up, try to find new friends to join your challenge.
+It’s always easier to stick to a goal if you have people around you being on the same path.
+If your family think you are crazy, please don’t give up, try to find new friends to join your challenge.
 I am pretty sure you will find people with the same interest or goal on Facebook or Instagram who would love to connect and support.